Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Being thick, it is slower to absorb into your skin and leaves a slight oily residue on the skin.
 Keep in a cool dark place to have for 1- to 2-years.

 Edens Garden offers 3 oils that are wonderful carrier oils in a 3-in-1 package.

 Evening Primrose carrier oil is grounding and balancing for homeostasis the physiological internal stability for normal functioning.
 The harmony of being is useful for women to soothe and refresh.
 It is good for mature skin for wellness holistically.

 Rosehip carrier oil is a dynamo for your skin with its fatty acids for regenerating.
 Rosehips, those round red berries on rose bushes in the fall have quite a bit of alpha-linoleic and linoleic acids for soothing all types of skin.

-Jojoba carrier oil will stop dry itchy or greasy skin.
-It will resist dandruff, dry skin, acne, and wrinkles.
-With many antioxidants, this carrier oil will diminish the look of pores and lessen dark sun spots.
+Jojoba oil is one of the best types of carrier oil especially when the skin is the main concern- jojoba oil will stop dry itchy or greasy skin.
+It will resist dandruff, dry skin, and wrinkles and helps with acne prone skin.
+With many antioxidants, this carrier oil will diminish the look of pores and lessen dark sunspots.

 Mix with any essential oil for a heavenly body massage.

 Moringa Seed carrier oil has high amounts of behenic acid that is used in massage oils, lotions, hair care products, and soap.
 It is anti-inflammatory and anti-aging and will last up to 5-years sitting in a cool dark place.